arb-afk/Maze-Runner/README.md

 ### Gameplay Overview

-MazeRunner X is a turn-based and real-time maze navigation game where players must find optimal paths from a start position to a goal while managing energy resources and navigating through varied terrain.
+MazeRunner is a turn-based and real-time maze navigation game where players must find optimal paths from a start position to a goal while managing energy resources and navigating through varied terrain.

 ### Core Mechanics